A heavy metal detox is a supplementation routine designed to take heavy metals like lead and mercury out of your body.

 Zeolites are naturally occurring mineral compounds that have a tremendous amount of surface area relative to their size, which lets them absorb many organic and inorganic toxins, including heavy metals.

-Touchstone Essentials Pure Body comes in liquid form, which might limit the amount of zeolites that can be delivered in a single serving, but its unique approach alone makes it worth a look.
+Worldwide Nutrition Liquid Zeolite comes in liquid form, which might limit the amount of zeolites that can be delivered in a single serving, but its unique approach alone makes it worth a look.
+It’s super-pure and simple to boot.

 8. Good Natured Chlorella Spirulina